TheTrustedComputer/ROCm-RDNA1/README.md

 ### Ubuntu 24.04: ROCm 6.3.1 + PyTorch 2.5.1 + ONNX Runtime 1.20.1

 Provides newer software and libraries when performance isn't a priority.
-Choose this if you have conflicting dependencies or erratic program behavior on Debian 12.
+Choose this if you have conflicting dependencies or erratic program behavior on the Debian 12 config.

 ### Arch Linux: Latest ROCm + PyTorch + ONNX Runtime